sdbtools/void-pi/README.md

 - completely emulates void-installer.
 - install from Void ISO or network.
 - predefined templates for BTRFS and LVM.
-- uses GRUB or rEFIind as a bootloader.
+- uses GRUB, rEFIind, or Limine as a bootloader.
 - TUI dynamically changes depending on selected template.
 - uses `/mnt` for chroot by default.
 - all settings can be saved in a file and loaded on startup.
 - passwords are never saved in files even temporarily.
 - GRUB supports btrfs, ext2, ext3, ext4, and xfs file systems.
-- rEFIind supports btrfs, ext2, ext3, ext4 file systems.
+- rEFIind supports btrfs, ext2, ext3, and ext4 file systems.
 - rEFIind is configured to use kernel auto detection.
+- Limine supports ext2, ext3, and ext4 file systems.

+### Default settings

+- installation source: local
+- host name: voidpp
+- user name: void
+- keymap: us
+- locale: en_US.UTF-8
+- timezone: America/New_York

 ### Filesystem